French A-Level at The Swan

 AQA A-level French (7652)

-An A-Level in French is a highly-regarded addition to a student’s portfolio of qualifications for higher education and is one of the facilitating subjects as defined by the Russell Group of universities.
+An A-Level in French is a highly-regarded addition to a student’s portfolio of qualifications for higher education.

 A-Level French will build on and develop students’ existing knowledge of French to shape them into fluent and competent linguists, able to understand and discuss views on a wide range of contemporary issues.
 It combines study of language, culture and society, fostering a range of transferable skills including communication, critical thinking, research skills and creativity.